embodied-generalist/embodied-generalist/README.md

 ## Model Weights
 **Pretrained weights to load.**
 - **LLM**: [Vicuna-7B](https://huggingface.co/huangjy-pku/vicuna-7b/tree/main).
 We use Vicuna v1.1 from [FastChat](https://github.com/lm-sys/FastChat), which you can refer to for the access of Vicuna-13B or more advanced versions.
 Remember to update `cfg_path` in `configs/llm/*.yaml`.
-- **Point cloud backbone**: [PointNet++](https://drive.google.com/file/d/1vq2ro_OwoTsa6JuIQVqfNFSbyWRuUGcG/view?usp=sharing), [PointBERT](https://drive.google.com/file/d/1RqjuUs6SI-0olklHGtCTT9h5jyV0gBxM/view?usp=sharing).
+- **Point cloud backbone**: [PointNet++](https://huggingface.co/datasets/huangjy-pku/LEO_data/blob/main/pointnetpp_vil3dref.pth), [PointBERT](https://huggingface.co/datasets/huangjy-pku/LEO_data/blob/main/pointbert_pointllm.pth).
 We have not tried `PointNext`, but everything is ready except the pretrained weights.
 Remember to update `path` in `configs/vision3d/backbone/*.yaml`.

-**Trained LEO weights.** We release three checkpoints [here](https://drive.google.com/drive/folders/1dko2dzdwRWSK3hi1liBpGHZ8Dz97jXdP?usp=sharing):
+**Trained LEO weights.** We release two checkpoints [here](https://huggingface.co/datasets/huangjy-pku/LEO_data/tree/main):
-- `align_frozenllm.pth`: the checkpoint after the alignment stage, aligned with LLM frozen.
-- `align_lora.pth`: the checkpoint after the alignment stage, aligned with LoRA.
+- `align.pth`: the checkpoint after the alignment stage, trained with LoRA.
-- `tuning_noact.pth`: the checkpoint after the instruction tuning stage, based on `align_lora.pth` and tuned without embodied acting tasks.
+- `sft_noact.pth`: the checkpoint after the instruction tuning stage, based on `align.pth` and tuned without embodied acting tasks.

 ## Running